chinmay7980/ShadowChat/README.md

 # ShadowChat - Hackathon Submission (Klymo Ascent 1.0)

-AnonChat is a privacy-first, real-time, 1-to-1 anonymous chat platform with AI-backed human verification, safety controls, and a Redis-powered matchmaking queue.
+ShadowChat is a privacy-first, real-time, 1-to-1 anonymous chat platform with AI-backed human verification, safety controls, and a Redis-powered matchmaking queue.
 The system is built to be stateless for chat content and scalable across multiple server instances.

 ## What This Project Delivers

-AnonChat focuses on "controlled anonymity": users remain anonymous, but the platform enforces safety and fairness via verification, rate limits, and abuse prevention.
+ShadowChat focuses on "controlled anonymity": users remain anonymous, but the platform enforces safety and fairness via verification, rate limits, and abuse prevention.

 Key goals achieved:
 1. Anonymous onboarding with no accounts.